United for Libraries and Penguin Random House Grants to U.S. Rural and Small Libraries

 Free training opportunities open to U.S. rural/small libraries and Friends groups in the 50 states, District of Columbia, and U.S. territories (Guam, American Samoa, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands).

-Those interested in applying for the Penguin Random House/United for Libraries grant program for Friends of the Library groups serving U.S. rural and small libraries are invited to attend an information session for an overview of the process, tips on applying, and a Q&A session.
+Two 30-minute information sessions will be presented for those interested in applying for the Penguin Random House/United for Libraries grant program for Friends of the Library groups serving U.S. rural and small libraries.
+Sessions will include an overview of the process, tips on applying, and a Q&A session.

 Friends of the Library groups fundraise and advocate for the library, as well as increase community support.
 Learn how to begin the process of starting or restarting a Friends of the Library group.
 Learn how to organize, recruit volunteers, pursue 501(c)(3) status, and develop a memorandum of understanding with the library.